Emonique Grevel - Lead Counselor - Last Names - A-F - email@example.com

-Professional school counselors are certified/licensed educators with a minimum of a Master's degree in school counseling making them uniquely qualified to address students' cognitive, socio-emotional, and career development needs by implementing a comprehensive school counseling program.
-They also provide consultation, individual and group counseling, academic advisement.
+Professional school counselors are certified/licensed educators with a minimum of a Master's degree in school counseling, making them uniquely qualified to address students' cognitive, socio-emotional, and career development needs by implementing a comprehensive school counseling program.
+They also provide consultation, individual and group counseling, and academic advisement.
 In addition, they provide prevention, crisis intervention, and conflict resolution.

 School Social Workers are trained mental health professionals with a Bachelors's or Master's degree in social work.
 They are the link between the home, school, and community.
 School social workers provide direct as well as indirect services to students, families and school personnel such as monitoring school attendance, promoting dropout prevention, consultation, information and referral, identification of at-risk students, and counseling.
 In addition, they provide prevention, crisis intervention, and conflict resolution.